luckyframework/lucky/README.md

 1. Fork it ( https://github.com/luckyframework/web/fork )
 2. Create your feature branch (git checkout -b my-new-feature)
+3. Make your changes
+4. Run `./bin/test` to run the specs, build shards, and check formatting
-3. Commit your changes (git commit -am 'Add some feature')
+5. Commit your changes (git commit -am 'Add some feature')
-4. Push to the branch (git push origin my-new-feature)
+6. Push to the branch (git push origin my-new-feature)
-5. Create a new Pull Request
+7. Create a new Pull Request

 ## Contributors